stratosphere/stratosphere/_posts/2014-02-12-amazon-elastic-mapreduce-cloud-yarn.md

 To run a Job, enter the following command into the master's command line:
 {% highlight bash %}
-java -cp stratosphere-dist-0.5-SNAPSHOT-yarn-uberjar.jar \
+java -cp stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar \
 	eu.stratosphere.client.CliFrontend run \
 	-m <your JobManagers hostname>:6123 \
-	-j stratosphere-dist-0.5-SNAPSHOT-yarn-uberjar.jar -c eu.stratosphere.example.java.record.wordcount.Wordcount \
+	-j stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar -c eu.stratosphere.example.java.record.wordcount.WordCount \
 	-a 16 hdfs:///input hdfs:///output
 {% endhighlight %}

 Lets go through the command in detail:

-* `-cp stratosphere-dist-0.5-SNAPSHOT-yarn-uberjar.jar` sets puts the YARN-jar into the classpath of Java
+* `-cp stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar` sets puts the YARN-jar into the classpath of Java
 * `eu.stratosphere.client.CliFrontend run` is the main class (the same that is actually called when you use `/bin/stratosphere`) with the `run` command
 * `-m ip-172-31-14-146.us-west-2.compute.internal:6123` is the address of the JobManager.
 The exact address in for your case is visible in the terminal that contains the YARN output. (`-m` is short for *master*)
-* `-j stratosphere-dist-0.5-SNAPSHOT-yarn-uberjar.jar` the `-j` command sets the jar file containing the job.
+* `-j stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar` the `-j` command sets the jar file containing the job.
 Since the example is contained in the main jar, you can just re-use it here to submit it to the cluster.
 If you have you own application, place your Jar-file here.
 * `-c eu.stratosphere.example.java.record.wordcount.Wordcount` is the name of the main class you want to run and that contains your job.
 * `-a 16 hdfs:///input hdfs:///output` the `-a` command specifies the Job-specific arguments.
 In this case, the wordcount expects the following input `<numSubStasks> <input> <output>`.

+You can monitor the progress of your job in the JobManager webinterface.
+Once the job has finished (which should be the case after less than 10 seconds), you can analyze it there.
 Inspect the result in HDFS using:

 {% highlight bash %}